markgbeckett/jupiter_ace/getting_started/README.md

 ![Output of VLIST](intro_0.png)

-At the heart of Forth is a dictionary of procedures, referred to as *words*, which encapsulates the functionality of the computer.
+At the heart of Forth is a 'dictionary' of procedures, which are referred to as *words*, encapsulating the functionality of the computer.
 You can see a list of built-in words, in the Minstrel 4th/ 4D, by typing the command `VLIST`.
 Looking at the list produced, there will probably be some words, such as `PLOT` and `BEEP`, for which their purpose seems obvious, but also many words for which it is not.
 In fact, words such as `.` and `:` may look more like punctuation than words.
-However, rest assured that they are words and it is important to remember that when writing FORTH.
+However, rest assured that they are words and it is important to remember that, when writing FORTH.

 The syntax of FORTH is very simple, with programs being built up from sequences of (FORTH) words and numbers, separated by spaces.
 There is no other punctuation in FORTH other than space.